newrelic/newrelic-telemetry-sdk-specs/capabilities.md

 ## Spans

+The Telemetry SDK implements the New Relic Span Data Model.
+For detailed information about the Span model, please see the [public documentation](https://docs.newrelic.com/docs/apm/distributed-tracing/trace-api/introduction-new-relic-trace-api).

 The SDK must provide a representation of a span with the following fields.
 It must be possible to serialize this representation for transport to New Relic.